 As both tests are equally acceptable at colleges and universities that require standardized tests, the choice should ultimately be based on how a student performs on each exam.
 First, let’s consider some logistics in terms of when each is offered, their length, their costs, and their scoring.

 When can you take the exams?

 Each test is offered seven times per year.
 The ACT is offered February, April, June, July, September, October, and December.
 The SAT is offered March, May, June, August, October, November, and December.
 Of these seven test dates, three of the tests offered have a special program in which you can pay a nominal fee to receive a copy of your real exam.
-ACT offers its Test Information Release for $20 in December, April, and June.
+ACT offers its Test Information Release for $22 in December, April, and June.
 SAT offers its Question-and-Answer Service for $18 in October, March, and May.
 A lot of students take advantage of this offering because they get to review their mistakes and learn from them.
 If you can plan ahead, we recommend you schedule your exam for one of those special test dates.
-There are also some special rules to note: for example, the July ACT test isn’t offered in the state of California, and neither the February nor July ACT test is offered in New York.
+There are also some special rules to note: for example, the July ACT test isn’t offered in the state of New York.

 What are the length and cost of each exam?

 The length and cost of the ACT and the SAT are comparable.
 The SAT is a little bit longer (5 more minutes without the essay and 15 more minutes with the essay), but when it comes to taking a four hour test, a difference of 15 minutes is negligible.
 The writing portion for both the SAT and ACT is optional since some colleges and universities don’t require the essay.
 But if you plan to apply to competitive schools, they will most likely require you to submit the essay score.
 On the fence?
 Plan to take the essay, so if you decide to apply to a college that requires it, you’ll be eligible.